Meet the Music Makers of Western Springs Faculty

 Raleigh has performed with and contributed writing to a diverse array of original songwriters and artists in Chicago and Cleveland.
 He has performed with the Columbia College Blues ensemble at the 2013 Chicago Blues Fest, at Navy Pier with the jazz-funk outfit Friends of the Program, as well as with modern rock ensembles Pavlov3 & the Gabriel Construct who performed alongside John Zorn at the Progtoberfest music festival hosted by Reggie’s Rock Club.
 Raleigh is currently composing music for the touch guitar as well as continuing to work on developing a new curriculum for the instrument.

-Teaches private lessons on Thursdays
+Teaches private lessons Monday-Friday

 José Ormaza (Drums)